calogica/calogica.com/_posts/2018-06-02-confidence-intervals-tableau.md

 categories: [tableau]
 ---
 ## Confidence Intervals, when no real mathematicians are looking
 In our last [post](https://calogica.github.io/sql/2018/05/09/confidence-intervals-sql.html), we discussed calculating approximate confidence intervals for proportions in SQL when we don't have access to statistical distributions, like the $$beta$$ distribution.
+If you haven't read that one yet, I recommend you head [over there](https://calogica.github.io/sql/2018/05/09/confidence-intervals-sql.html now to get more context on what we're trying to do.

-Calculating this approximation in SQL is helpful, for example, when we need to use this confidence interval in downstream data pipelines or models.
+As we saw, calculating this approximation in SQL is helpful, for example, when we need to use this confidence interval in downstream data pipelines or models.
 Many times though, we just want to display the confidence interval on a dashboard in our BI tool of choice, e.g. in Tableau.
 In that case, it'd be better if we could dynamically calculate the CI in our BI tool.

 Turns out we can apply the same technique as in the earlier post to accomplish just that.
 We'll use Tableau to illustrate how to do this, but most other BI tools that allow you to create custom formulas in your metric (e.g. MicroStrategy) would work here.